lottehime/ebootSegs/README.md

 ## Disclaimer:
 ihavenoideawhatimdoing.jpg

-Mix with other code responsibly, please.
+Mix with pfs encryption responsibly, please.

 You may need to massage this, I am writing it from the browser with no way to compile or test :thumbsup: